Jorgeous: Career

 Jorgeous competed on season 14 of RuPaul's Drag Race.
-After surviving multiple lip syncs, she was eliminated after failing to impress judges during a challenge in which contestants roasted series judge Ross Mathews.
+After surviving multiple lip syncs, she was eliminated after failing to impress the judges during a challenge in which contestants roasted series judge Ross Mathews.
 Stephen Daw of Billboard called her "the season's undisputed lip sync assassin".
 While filming, Jorgeous had an unaired "budding romance" with fellow contestant Orion Story.
 Following Drag Race, she joined the Werq the World tour.
 She was a cast member of the variety show RuPaul's Drag Race Live!, as of 2023.

 In 2022, Jorgeous appeared alongside other drag queens in a tribute to Jennifer Lopez at the iHeartRadio Music Awards.
 She also appeared in the music video for Leland's song "Taste So Good".

 On April 23, 2024, Jorgeous was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.

 On April 23, 2025, Jorgeous was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.
+She finished as the runner-up after Ginger Minj won the season finale.

 Personal life

-Meza relocated to Tennessee for work at the age of 18.
-He lived in Nashville as of late 2021.
 Meza is gay and has an older brother who is also gay.

 Jorgeous had approximately 300,000 followers on Instagram, as of May 2025.
+Meza relocated to Tennessee for work at the age of 18.
+He lived in Nashville as of late 2021.